gabinam/fise/docs/WHITEPAPER.md

 -   `Link: rel=prefetch` headers
 -   First‑call bootstrap API responses

 Apps may **select/rotate injection paths** at runtime.
-Thus, even within the same ruleset family, each client can receive a **structurally different** decode pipeline.
+Thus, even within the same rule set family, each client can receive a **structurally different** decode pipeline.

 **Implication.** There is no single reliable “place” to locate the decoder; reverse‑engineering must begin **from scratch** for each injection variant.